 Paid ads can appear in search engines like Google and social media sites like Facebook and Twitter.
 Digital advertising for SaaS on Facebook and other social networks boosts growth by reaching new, highly-targeted potential customers who meet certain persona-based criteria.

-Augurian tracks and measures key metrics to track the results of your paid media services.
+Augurian tracks and measures key metrics to track the results of your PPC services.
 So, you won’t needlessly waste money on ads that aren’t resonating or driving conversions.
 Reach out to let us help you take your SaaS marketing strategy to the next level with our expert paid media team.

 It would be difficult to find someone who has never used Google or Bing to search for something online.
 For this reason, paid search has the potential to reach a large audience including potential buyers who are still in the unaware stage.
 In fact, one client saw an over 80% decrease in their cost per lead by restructuring their Google ads and adding some paid social to their strategy.